alizarovich/FdF/README.md

 cd FdF
 make
 ```
-If you would like to run in a Linux enviroment try to use that library
+If you would like to run in a Linux enviroment try this library
 `https://github.com/ttshivhula/minilibx`

 Input is a text file like this: